-The interstate freight operators in Australia are Pacific National, Aurizon, Genesee & Wyoming Australia, SCT Logistics and Bowmans Rail.
+The interstate freight operators in Australia are Pacific National, Aurizon, SCT Logistics and Bowmans Rail.

 New South Wales

-Various companies operate railway freight services in New South Wales: Pacific National, Aurizon, Qube Logistics, Genesee & Wyoming Australia, Southern Shorthaul Railroad, CFCL Australia, Fletcher International Exports, Crawford Freightlines, GrainCorp, Centennial Coal, Linx Rail Services and Freightliner.
+Various companies operate railway freight services in New South Wales: Pacific National, Aurizon, Qube Logistics, Southern Shorthaul Railroad, Rail First Asset Management, Fletcher International Exports, Crawfords Freightlines, GrainCorp, Centennial Coal, Swift Transport and Freightliner.
 Major freight commodities transported in New South Wales include coal, grain and intermodal freight.

 Pacific National, Qube Logistics, Southern Shorthaul Railroad and GrainCorp operate railway freight services in Victoria.
 Major freight commodities transported in Victoria include grain, other agricultural products and intermodal freight.